zeek/zeek-docs/scripts/base/files/x509/log-ocsp.zeek.rst

          Hash algorithm used to generate issuerNameHash and issuerKeyHash.

       issuerNameHash: :zeek:type:`string` :zeek:attr:`&log`
-         Hash of the issuer's distingueshed name.
+         Hash of the issuer's distinguished name.

       issuerKeyHash: :zeek:type:`string` :zeek:attr:`&log`
          Hash of the issuer's public key.